Dental Care for Every Kid

 - Requested to be removed for orthodontic treatment

-Dr. Whelan and Dr. Petruzzi will do whatever they can to ensure the comfort of your child during the extraction.
+Dr. Tran will do whatever they can to ensure the comfort of your child during the extraction.
 Please read the post-extraction instructions carefully.

 If a tooth is severely damaged or has decay that is too advanced for filling material, we may place a crown.
 A crown, or cap, will cover the tooth to restore its function.
 We will discuss the need for a crown and the available options based on tooth placement.

-1. Nitrous oxide, or laughing gas, may be used to reduce anxiety and enable a nervous child to relax enough to receive treatment.
+Nitrous oxide, or laughing gas, may be used to reduce anxiety and enable a nervous child to relax enough to receive treatment or extensive treatment.

 Special Needs Dental Care

-Our dentists completed two additional years of schooling to become pediatric dentists.
-Dr. Whelan took this opportunity to receive special training on the proper way to provide care to patients with special needs.
+Dr. Tran completed three additional years of training to become pediatric dentist.
+This training includes learning best practices for working with children with special needs.
 Contact us if you have questions about special needs dental care.

 Emergency Dental Care